faisalmemon/ios-crash-dump-analysis-book/examples/securityAgent_crash_osx/geometry.md

 Using the Hopper tool, we can search for symbol `__ZN2CA5Layer10set_boundsERKNS_4RectEb` in the binary `/System/Library/Frameworks/QuartzCore.framework/Versions/A/QuartzCore`

 Note how we introduce an additional leading underscore to the function name when searching for it.
-This is due to the C Language Linker.
+This is due to the C Language Compiler\index{linker!underscore policy}.

 We see:
 ```